-NOTE: The Graduate Division makes all final determinations regarding dismissal of an MSW student from the program.
+NOTE: The Division of Graduate Education makes all final determinations regarding dismissal of an MSW student from the program.
 The Dean of Students Office or the Title IX office may also recommend sanctions, depending on the nature of the violation.
-The Graduate Division also has an appeal process in place for matters of academic concern, probation, or dismissal.
+The Division of Graduate Education also has an appeal process in place for matters of academic concern, probation, or dismissal.
 Information relating to academic probation and appeals can be found in Standards and Procedures for Graduate Study.